eclipse-tractusx/traceability-foss/docs/user-manual.md

 #### Create a new quality notification

-By clicking the announcement icon in the upper left corner of the table, you will be navigated to the notification creation view, in where you can start a quality notification from blank.
+By clicking the announcement icon in the upper left corner of the table, you will be navigated to the notification creation view, where you can start a quality notification from scratch.

 #### Table Actions

-Similar to the parts table, the inbox provide a variety on actions you can apply to the listed notifications.
+Similar to the parts table the inbox provides a variety of actions you can apply to the listed notifications.
-Some actions are related to a single notification, while other can be executed on multiple notifications at a time.
+Some actions are related to a single notification, while others can be executed on multiple notifications at a time.

 ##### Actions on a single notification

-Through a click on the three dots on the right of a notification list row you open the menu actions, which you can choose from.
+With a click on the three dots on the right of a notification list row you open the menu actions.
-Generally, there are the actions to edit the notification (if it’s not sent yet) or view details about it.
+You can view details of the notification or edit it.
-Additionally, there are the options to apply action alongside the lifecycle of a quality notification.
+Additionally, there are options to choose from alongside the lifecycle of a quality notification (cancel, approve, acknowledge, accept, decline, close).

 ##### Actions on multiple notifications

 Notifications can be selected with the checkboxes on the left of the table.
-With the selection, there is a context menu for actions on mulitple (selected) notifications.
+With the selection there is a context menu for actions on multiple (selected) notifications.
 The "more" menu is opened by clicking on the horizontally aligned three dots icon.

 ![inbox-multiselect-actions](https://raw.githubusercontent.com/eclipse-tractusx/traceability-foss/main/docs/src/images/user-manual/quality-notifications/inbox-multiselect-actions.svg)

-#### Quality notification create/edit view
+#### Quality notification create / edit view

 A quality notification can be started by the following options:

-- Part detail view if a part has child elements a quality notification with type INVESTIGATION can be created.
+* Part detail view, if a part has child elements: A quality notification with type INVESTIGATION can be created.
-- Part table if parts are selected a quality notification with type ALERT can be created.
+* Part table, if own parts are selected: A quality notification with type ALERT can be created.
-- Other parts table if parts are selected a quality notification with type INVESTIGATION can be created.
+* Part table, if supplier parts are selected: A quality notification with type INVESTIGATION can be created.
+* Part table, if no parts are selected: A blank quality notification can be created.
+* Quality notification table: A blank quality notification can be created.

 A quality notification can be edited by clicking on the context menu on an item within the inbox.